Stabilization notices and discontinued functions

 XRF system initialization parameter in CICS is stabilized.
 Consider alternative technologies that provide more flexible high-availability solutions for modern workloads.
 These solutions include the z/OS Automatic Restart Manager (ARM), CICS data sharing, VTAM® persistent sessions, and use of the cross-system coupling facility.

-6.2 If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0951.
+6.2 and later If this function is used, the CICS_STABILIZED_FUNCTIONS health check issues message DFHH0951.

 JCA ECI adapter